hombreperro45/docs/docs/index.md

 ![RetroArch_Banner](images/RetroArch_Banner.png)

-## Welcome to the RetroArch Documentation!
+## Welcome to RetroArch Documentation Center!

 RetroArch is a frontend for emulators, game engines and media players.